Ahmedouu/Helia-API2/README.md

 npm install
 npm start
 ```
-This basically an extension of Helia-API, with an extra endpoint.
+This basically an extension of Helia-API, with an extra endpoint /readFile.
 This time tough the server will be pinned to your private IP, don't worry it will tell you what is your private IP.
 example of testing /readFile endpoint with powershell v5.1 to read from a server running on a linux machine:
 ```
 Invoke-RestMethod -Uri 'http://ipaddress:3000/readfile' -Method Post -Body (@{'filepath'='/home/yourusername/path/to/your/file.extension'} | ConvertTo-Json) -ContentType 'application/json'